Highlights in the Life of Harold B. Lee

 The Members of the Church Must Prepare Themselves for the Conflict with Evil [11.29]

 “The members of this church throughout the world must brace themselves for the never-ending contest between the forces of righteousness and the forces of evil. …

 “If we follow the leadership of the priesthood, the Lord will fulfill his promise contained in the preface to his revelations, when Satan would have power over his own dominion.
 This was his promise: ‘… the Lord shall have power over his saints, and shall reign in their midst, and shall come down in judgment upon … the world.’
 (D&C 1:36.)

-“I earnestly urge all our people to unite under the true banner of the Master, to teach the gospel of Jesus Christ so powerfully that no truly converted person could ever be aligned with these controversial concepts and procedures contrary to the Lord’s plan of salvation” (in Conference Report, Oct.
-1972, 63–64; or Ensign, Jan.
+“I earnestly urge all our people to unite under the true banner of the Master, to teach the gospel of Jesus Christ so powerfully that no truly converted person could ever be aligned with these controversial concepts and procedures contrary to the Lord’s plan of salvation” (“Teach the Gospel of Salvation,” Ensign, Jan.
 1973, 62–63).

 President Harold B. Lee said: “I am convinced that the greatest of all the underlying reasons for the strength of this church is that those who keep the commandments of God are 100 percent behind the leadership of this church.
 Without that united support it would be readily understood that this church could not go forward to meet the challenges of the day.
-Our call is for the total membership of the Church to keep the commandments of God, for therein lies the safety of the world” (in Conference Report, Apr.
-1973, 10; or Ensign, July 1973, 6).
+Our call is for the total membership of the Church to keep the commandments of God, for therein lies the safety of the world” (“Strengthen the Stakes of Zion,” Ensign, July 1973, 6).